polkadot-fellows/RFCs/text/0103-introduce-core-index-commitment.md

 ```

 ### Parachain block validation

 Backers will make use of the core index information to validate the blocks during backing and reject blocks if:
 - the `core_index` in descriptor does not match the one in the `UMPSignal`.
 - the `core_index` in the descriptor does not match the core the backing group is assigned to
+- the `session_index` is equal to the session of the `relay_parent` in the descriptor

-If core index information is not available (backers got an old candidate receipt), there will be no changes compared to current behaviour.
+If core index (and session index) information is not available (backers got an old candidate receipt), there will be no changes compared to current behaviour.

 ## Drawbacks

 The only drawback is that further additions to the descriptor are limited to the amount of remaining unused space.

 ## Testing, Security, and Privacy